Beauty After Bruises

-I have experience working with a multitude of issues in both private practice, agency settings and within the National Health Service.
-I have experience of intensive long-term and short-term, solution focussed work.
+Experienced in a multitude of issues in both private practice, agency settings and within the National Health Service.
+This has helped me to identify my specialist areas of working with those living with the legacy of trauma and abuse.

 I have an on-going personal commitment to continued professional development as part of my own core beliefs as well as a requirement of the British Association of Counselling and Psychotherapy’s Ethical Framework.
 I believe in working to professional standards and keeping myself informed about the latest developments in the field.